SSR-ds/Linear-Regression/README.md

 •	Implemented Multivariate Linear Regression model to facilitate decision making on a Kaggle E-commerce dataset using Python and obtained an accuracy of 98%

 •	Projected the insights and predictors correlation in Python 2D Visualization.

+Project 2:

+Performance of Linear Regression on a simple Salary Dataset